(Editor's note: This session has moved online. We've updated this article to reflect a new date.)

 “Leaders don’t like to give up decision-making autonomy because it makes them feel vulnerable.”

-Now Dame helps startups to scale up using agile, but also helps companies of all different sizes make the most of the practice.
+Now Dame is an agile coach, helping startups to scale up using agile frameworks like scrum, while also helping companies of all sizes make the most of the practice.

 “They see agile just as a practice, but it gives you the ability to harness change as a competitive advantage because companies that can rapidly learn what they’re building can be more successful giving their customers what they want,” he says.